vicky-hnk/time-flex/README.md

 This repository contains code and resources related to the scientific paper titled "Tailored Architectures for Time Series Forecasting:
-Evaluating Deep Learning Models on Gaussian Process-Generated Data".
+Evaluating Deep Learning Models on Gaussian Process-Generated Data" - accepted at IJCNN 2025.
 It includes the scripts, datasets, and environment setup necessary to reproduce the experiments and results presented in the paper.

 ## Table of Contents